-The EYFS framework provides a long term plan to follow that ensures that all areas of learning and development are covered throughout the academic year.
+The EYFS framework provides a long-term plan to follow that ensures that all areas of learning and development are covered throughout the academic year.
 Medium term plans incorporate the learning and developmental targets.
 Weekly planning responds to the ongoing needs, interests and achievements of the children, usually within a theme.
-The learning opportunities include a range of adult led and child initiated activities.
+The learning opportunities include a range of adult led and child-initiated activities.
 These activities aim to reflect the different learning styles of effective learners.
 Staff members support children in their active learning, critical thinking processes and creativity.

-Staff carry out observations to record significant milestones in different contexts, both adult led and child initiated, these can be both planned and spontaneous observations.
+Staff carry out observations to record significant milestones in different contexts, both adult-led and child-initiated, these can be both planned and spontaneous observations.
 Observations are key to evaluation and planning the next step for each child.
 Electronic observations using 'Tapestry' record the progress of each Nursery and Reception child.
-At the beginning of the Autumn term Reception class children undertake a Baseline Assessment, their progress through the year is recorded and another assessment is taken at the end of the Reception year to chart progress.
-At the end of the academic year a full school report is written based on assessments in the Early Learning Goals for both Nursery and Reception Classes.
-At the end of the Reception Year the EYFS Profile is completed for each child.
+At the beginning of the Autumn term Reception class children undertake an informal assessment.
+Their progress through the year is recorded and another assessment is taken at the end of the Reception year to chart progress.
+At the end of the academic year a full school report for both Nursery and Reception Classes provides an overview of each child's development and learning across the 7 areas of the Early Years Curriculum.
+At the end of the Reception Year the children are assessed against the Early Learning Goals, which are also shared in the end of year report.